JS Tennant

 ““Tennant is an amiable, erudite writer who shares sides to Cuba few of us have seen before””

-James has been shortlisted for the Fitzcarraldo Essay Prize and Eccles Centre and Hay Festival Writer’s Award.
+JS Tennant has been shortlisted for the Fitzcarraldo Essay Prize and Eccles Centre & Hay Festival Writer’s Award.
 He was previously a Trustee of Modern Poetry in Translation.

 Published works